 Inclusive Leaders value:

 - Learning over knowing.
-Leaders who practice inclusive behaviors at teachable.
+Leaders who practice inclusive behaviors are teachable.
 Even though they may think they know, they are open to the fact that someone from a different background may know differently, and they invite others to have a voice.

 - Collaboration over Individuality.
 Inclusive leaders lean into the diverse nature of the team by inviting collaboration and teamwork.
 They don’t allow their perspectives to distract from the collaborative benefits of having a diverse team.